 Consider how much you’d save on your car if you walked into bankruptcy with a 10% vehicle loan and were able to walk out with a rate of 4.75%.
 That leaves a lot of money left over for paying student loans, balancing your household budget, and starting to invest for retirement.

-Regardless of the benefits you’re able to reap on your car loan, you’re still going to need to pry the title from your lender’s clutches.
+Regardless of the benefits of using bankruptcy to modify your car loan, you’re still going to need to pry the title from your lender’s clutches.
 The bankruptcy court doesn’t have your car title, nor does the trustee assigned to divide your repayment funds among your creditors.

 It may not be easy to get your title from the lender, but take these 5 simple steps to make the process as smooth as possible: